armandmcqueen/centrality/scripts/README.md

 ## `dev sync`

-Watches a directory and syncs it to a VM when the contents change.
+Watches a directory and syncs it to a machine when the contents change.
 Edit code on your local machine, test in on a GPU one.
 Hardcoded to ubuntu.

 Has dependency on `rsync`.